guyuehuo/opendock/docs/source/citation.rst

     @article{hu2024opendock,
-    author = {Hu, Q. and Wang, Z. and Meng, J. and Li, W. and Guo, J. and Mu, Y. and Wang, S. and Zheng, L. and Wei, Y.}, title = {{OpenDock: A pytorch-based open-source framework for protein-ligand docking and modelling}}, journal = {Bioinformatics},
+    author = {Hu, Q. and Wang, Z. and Meng, J. and Li, W. and Guo, J. and Mu, Y. and Wang, S. and Zheng, L. and Wei, Y.}, title = {OpenDock: A pytorch-based open-source framework for protein-ligand docking and modelling}, journal = {Bioinformatics},
     year = {2024},
     doi = {10.1093/bioinformatics/btae628},